Quantel: Recent history

-December 2005 saw the forced departure from the board of long-standing chairman and chief executive Richard Taylor OBE by owners LDC in conjunction with Ray Cross - who had worked as an external consultant with Taylor and LDC to create the business plan to present to Lloyds for the 2000 management buyout from Carlton.
+December 2005 saw the forced departure from the board of long-standing chairman and chief executive Richard Taylor OBE by owners LDC in conjunction with Ray Cross, who had worked as an external consultant with Taylor and LDC to create the business plan to present to Lloyds for the 2000 management buyout from Carlton.
 Taylor was subsequently diagnosed with cancer in December 2008 and died in June 2009.

-Research and development director Paul Kellar MBE, who had been key to Quantel's previous technology leadership, was replaced by Cross with another Quantel employee, Neil Hinson.
+Research and development director Paul Kellar MBE, who had been key to Quantel's previous technology leadership, immediately resigned on hearing of Taylor's ousting and Neil Hinson was promoted to replace Kellar by Cross.
 Hinson had joined Quantel in 1980 and played a pivotal part in the design of many of the most successful Quantel products including Harry, Henry, Mirage and Clipbox as well as the later generationQ family of products but was also quickly replaced by Cross with another Quantel employee, Simon Rogers in December 2008.

-In the autumn of 2008 Cross made a sizeable round of redundancies, saying that the company was moving towards being more software based.
+In the autumn of 2008 Cross made a sizeable round of redundancies, saying that the company was moving towards being more software-based.
 Cross engaged in another round of redundancies in April 2009, giving the reason that the global recession has been deeper than had been planned for.
-Cross made further redundancies in October 2012, as its quarterly results were not as good as expected.
+Cross made further redundancies in October 2012, as quarterly results were not as good as expected.

-In March 2014 Quantel acquired Snell Ltd. also owned by Lloyds, and began the consolidation of the two companies.
+In March 2014 Quantel acquired Snell Ltd. (also owned by Lloyds), and began the consolidation of the two companies.
 Cross made further redundancies, primarily in the former Snell organisation.
-Like Quantel, Snell (as Snell and Wilcox) had formerly been a major player in the broadcast space but also like Quantel had seen a long-term decline in its market position and profitability.
+Like Quantel, Snell (as Snell and Wilcox) had formerly been a major player in the broadcast space, but also like Quantel, had seen a long-term decline in its market position and profitability.
 Although both companies produced media technology, each had quite separate but complementary products.

 In its heyday under Taylor, Quantel was ranked in the top four broadcast vendors and had one of the strongest brand names.
-Finally after almost 10 years of Cross downsizing Quantel and after apparently several failed attempts to sell the business, Cross himself was forcibly removed in March 2015 - allegedly partly following senior staff complaints about Cross to backers Lloyds Development Capital - and replaced by former Grass Valley CEO Tim Thorsteinson, chosen on a "proven track record of value creation".
+Finally after almost 10 years of Cross downsizing Quantel and after apparently several failed attempts to sell the business, Cross himself was forcibly removed in March 2015—allegedly partly following senior staff complaints about Cross to backers Lloyds Development Capital—and replaced by former Grass Valley CEO Tim Thorsteinson, chosen on a "proven track record of value creation".
 Thorsteinson subsequently sacked the entire Quantel board of directors.
-Finally in September 2015, the Quantel name was dropped and the residual business placed inside the Snell operation, branded as Snell Advanced Media (SAM).
+Finally, in September 2015, the Quantel name was dropped and the residual business placed inside the Snell operation, branded as Snell Advanced Media (SAM).
 Thorsteinson has previously been involved in downsizing and restructuring other broadcast companies, such as Grass Valley and Harris, in order to prepare them for sale, which was the role LDC had originally brought Cross in to Quantel to achieve.